 Luke was a historian: 'I have decided, after investigating everything carefully, to write an orderly account for you so that you may know the truth concerning the things about which you have been instructed' (Luke 1:3-4).
 First century historians used all the tools of rhetoric to impress the reader, and they were expected to create speeches, but only after 'investigating everything carefully.' born in Tarsus "I am from Tarsus in Cilicia, a citizen of an important city" (Acts 21:39).
-Born possibly about 4BC
+According to Jerome (died c.420), Paul's parents emigrated to Tarsus from Gischala in Galilee (Commentary on Philemon 23-24).

-He refers to himself as a ποεσβύτης (late 50's) in his Letter to Philemon (composed c.54AD) Luke (Acts 7:58) refers to him as a νεανίας (middle 30's) at Stephen's martyrdom (c.
-34AD).
+He refers to himself in his Letter to Philemon (c.54AD) as a $\pi \varrho \epsilon \sigma \beta \upsilon \tau \eta \varsigma$ (in his 50's).
 Saul was a Jew 'I was circumcised on the eighth day' (Philippians 3:5).

-- In his Letter to the Philippians (3:5), he refers to himself as 'a member of the people of Israel, of the tribe of Benjamin, a Hebrew born of Hebrews.' - Given the name 'Saul' (Acts 7:58).
+• In his Letter to the Philippians (3:5), he refers to himself as 'a member of the people of Israel, of the tribe of Benjamin, a Hebrew born of Hebrews.' • Given the name 'Saul' (Acts 7:58).
 In all his letters he calls himself 'Paul'.
 Luke refers to him as 'Paul' only after the meeting with the proconsul of Cyprus, Sergius Paulus (Acts 13:7).
 Did they share a family name, or did the proconsul offer him patronage? • He was a 'Pharisee' (Philippians 3:5; see Acts 26:5) • He studied in Jerusalem under Gamaliel, 'educated strictly according to our ancestral Law' (Acts 22:3). • He inherited Roman citizenship (Acts 22:28).